Deerfield Academy: Reinvention as a college-preparatory school

 As Deerfield grew more prominent, it moved away from its public-school roots.
-Academic James McLachlan said that Boyden built "an essentially new and different institution [] on a moribund foundation."
+Academic James McLachlan said that Boyden built "an essentially new and different institution on a moribund foundation."
 In Boyden's early years, Deerfield "w[as] comparatively inexpensive, drew [its] students from a broader social spectrum, and imposed a less Victorian regimen" than Episcopal Church schools such as St. Paul's, Groton, and Kent.
 By 1928, 30 out of Deerfield's 185 students were on scholarship, and as a further democratizing measure, the scholarship students' identities were kept secret.
 However, the academy's rising reputation also attracted the attention of major donors from around the country, including Nelson Rockefeller and John Gideon Searle, who sent their children to Deerfield.
 By 1940, Deerfield was charging higher tuition than even St. Paul's and Groton, and as many as 75% of Deerfield students had attended private middle schools.
 (The latter fact displeased Boyden, and by the 1960s the academy boasted that 75% of its incoming students had attended a public school.)
-Deerfield also discontinued coeducation in 1948, after educating girls for over 150 years.
+Deerfield also discontinued coeducation in 1948, after educating girls for nearly 150 years.

 Boyden retired in 1968.
 When he died in 1972, the New York Times wrote that he had taken over "a dying village institution and made it a notable preparatory school," and that he was "the best known American headmaster of his times."

 Modern era

 David M. Pynchon was appointed headmaster after Boyden, serving from 1968 to 1979.
 He was succeeded by Robert Kaufmann, who readmitted girls to Deerfield in 1989 after a 41-year absence.
 At the time, Deerfield was renowned as "the last of the big New England all-male prep schools" (most of its peer schools began admitting girls in the 1960s and early 1970s), and the all-male student body protested the decision when it was announced.

 Eric Widmer '57 served as headmaster from 1994 to 2006.
-He stepped down in June 2006 to found King's Academy in Madaba, Jordan, a school backed by Deerfield alumnus King Abdullah II of Jordan, and partially inspired by the King's years at Deerfield in the 1980s.
+He stepped down in June 2006 to found King's Academy in Madaba, Jordan, a school backed by Deerfield alumnus King Abdullah II of Jordan, and partially inspired by the King's years at Deerfield in the late 1970s.
 Deerfield then tapped Andover dean Margarita Curtis as its first female Head of School.
 During her thirteen years at Deerfield, the endowment increased by $250 million and the academy spent $140 million on new buildings and renovations.
-The current head of school is John Austin, the former head of school at King's Academy.
+The current head of school is John P.N.
+Austin, the former head of school at King's Academy.

 The academy has maintained its strong reputation in the 21st century.
-It has been described as an "elite boarding school" by the New York Times, "one of the nation's ... most elite boarding schools" by the Boston Globe, and "an elite private school" by the Associated Press.
+It has been described as an "elite boarding school" by The New York Times, "one of the nation's ... most elite boarding schools" by the Boston Globe, and "an elite private school" by the Associated Press.

 Deerfield's admission rate was 17% in 2024.
 In previous years it has been as low as 13%.
 The academy's 650 students come from 32 states and 42 countries.
 17% of students are international, and 44% identify as students of color.